Caparisun/Pokemon_casestudy/README.md

-Pokemon Casestudy
+# Pokemon Casestudy
-In this repo I stored the solutions to the Pokemon casestudy
+In this repo I stored the solutions to the Pokemon casestudy.
+You can find the visualisations in the jupyter notebook